neelima-singh07/neelima-singh07/README.md

 - 👋 Hi, I’m @neelima-singh07
 - 👀 I’m interested in learing new technologies .
 - 🌱 I’m currently learning Data structure and algorthims .
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m hardworking and passionate about my goals .
 - 📫 How to reach me Linkedin (Neelima singh)
 - 😄 Pronouns: ...She/Her
-- ⚡ Fun fact: ...
+- ⚡ Let's connect

 <!---
 neelima-singh07/neelima-singh07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.